Updated

 The three most common legal defenses to charges of violating NRS 205.060 are:

-- The defendant had no intent to commit a felony or larceny,
+- You had no intent to commit a felony or larceny,

 - The police committed misconduct

-A person does not commit the crime of burglary if he had no intent to commit a felony or larceny prior to entering the building, structure, or vehicle.10 Henderson criminal defense attorney Michael Becker gives an example of how timing is essential to determining whether a defendant had intent:
+You do not commit the crime of burglary if you had no intent to commit a felony or larceny prior to entering the building, structure, or vehicle.13 Criminal defense attorney Michael Becker gives an example of how timing is essential to determining whether you had intent:

 Example: Jan and Sam live next door to each other in a neighborhood where no one locks their doors.
 One day Jan enters Sam’s vacant home to return a phone charger Jan borrowed.
 Once inside, Jan notices a Rolex on Sam’s bed table.
 Jan takes it and leaves Sam’s house with it.

-Typical evidence that prosecutors offer in proving that a defendant had burglarious intent includes:
+Typical evidence that prosecutors offer in proving that you had burglarious intent includes:

 - eyewitnesses,